Jeff Greenwald: Biography

 Lowell Thomas Gold Award for Best Travel Book of 1996.
 A 25th Anniversary edition, which includes Nepal's political upheavals since 1995, was added.

 As he circled the globe writing The Size of the World in 1993-1994, Greenwald posted a series of real-time dispatches to GNN, the Global Network Navigator, describing his journey.
 The first was posted on January 6, 1994, from Oaxaca, Mexico.
 Nineteen more followed.
 Consequently, Greenwald is hailed as an internet pioneer for creating the first international travel "blog" (five years. before the term was coined) on the World Wide Web.

 In 2003, Greenwald co-founded the organization Ethical Traveler, of which he serves as the Executive Director.
 A project of the Earth Island Institute, Ethical Traveler is a global community dedicated to exploring the ambassadorial potential of world travel, as outlined in Greenwald's "Thirteen Tips for the Accidental Ambassador."

 Using his many travel adventures as material, Greenwald developed a one-man show in 2003 called "Strange Travel Suggestions."
 The show, which premiered at The Marsh in San Francisco to critical acclaim, is an improvised monologue.
 Each performance's stories and arc is determined by an audience volunteer's spin of an on-stage "wheel of fortune".
 A more recent show, "108 Beloved Objects," based on Greenwald's 2021 book of the same name, premiered in San Leandro in September 2022 as part of Brian Copeland's "Best of SF Solo" performance series.

 Thanks to a casting director who was a fan of his writing, Greenwald made a cameo appearance as Security Guard on the "Jail" episode of the NBC sitcom NewsRadio.

 In 2021, Greenwald was diagnosed with Parkinson's Disease.
-In May of 2024—hearkening back to his groundbreaking travel "blogs" of 1994—he began a series of Substack posts ("Jeffji's Big World") relating his adventures in everyday life—from a cruise along the Maine coast to Burning Man—to his "journey" with Parkinson's.
+In May 2024—hearkening back to his groundbreaking travel "blogs" of 1994—he began a series of Substack posts ("Jeffji's Big World") relating his adventures in everyday life—from a cruise along the Maine coast to Burning Man—to his "journey" with Parkinson's.